 on March 8th, 2017

-There is little more daunting than staring at a blank screen and not knowing what the heck to do next.
-You’ve put all this energy into getting yourself to make time to write, but then where do you begin?
+There is little more daunting than having writer’s block, staring at a blank screen and not knowing what the heck to do next.
+You’ve put all this energy into getting yourself to make time to start writing a book, but then where do you begin?
 You’ve got so much to say, how do you put a frame around it so people can access what you’re offering?

 An outline is imperative to creating a beautiful and intimate book that invites readers into your world.

 But why don’t I just start writing a book?